 Since learning this abstract, algebraic way of thinking is one of the stated purposes of any introductory Linear Algebra class, it is important and necessary to get an introduction to this perspective on the field.
 This book helps, by not cluttering the presentation with calculational details.

 I used to be a big fan of this book, but have found it less convincing of late.
 Some of the formalism now strikes me as unnecessarily fussy and obscuring the main points.
 The author’s decision to treat diagonalization separately for real and complex vector spaces introduces an additional distinction that matters little to most application-minded students.
-But it is still the best accessible introduction to the algebraic way of doing Linear Algebra that I am aware of.
+But it is still the most accessible introduction to the algebraic way of doing Linear Algebra that I am aware of.

 Matrix Analysis and Applied Linear Algebra